 Size of the aperture mm.
-2.00 Distance from the lumipous point to the diaphragm, or a Distance from the diaphragm to the micrometer, or b Interval between the middle points of the two dark bands of the first mm.
-Interval between the band of the first order and the third Interval between the band of the third order and the fifth 0.73
+2.00 Distance from the luminous point to the diaphragm, or a Distance from the diaphragm to the micrometer, or b m.
+2 507 1.140 Interval between the middle points of the two dark bands of the first mm.
+Interval between the band of the first order and the third Interval between the band of the third order and the fifth 0.72 0.73 0.72